Investing isn’t only for the wealthy.

 Individual stocks are typically better suited for experienced investors who’ve done their due diligence on different companies.
-A good rule-of-thumb to follow is to invest in companies that have been established, have a good reputation, and in the food or textile industry.
+A good rule of thumb to follow is to invest in companies that have been established, have a good reputation, and are in the food or textile industry.

 Cryptocurrency is a digital currency stored in a digital wallet.
 This new investment tool is sensitive to price fluctuations that can drop today and shoot up tomorrow, so be cautious and consider the following factors:

 A great way to start investing in real estate is by renting out a room or space in your primary home for additional income.
 You can use Craigslist or Airbnb to help you earn passive income with the unused space in your house.